 CareSearch has developed and validated a Residential Aged Care (RAC) Search Filter for use in PubMed, the free online version of Medline.
-The search filter is available in the RAC[HUB] section of the CareSearch website.
+The search filter is available in the Residential Aged Care section of the CareSearch website.
 To use the search filter, searchers need only click on a hyperlink.
 This launches a current search for English language RAC literature within the PubMed database.

 What is a search filter?